Table of Contents

 Seal Your Food Storage Containers

-The most vital thing you should do when storing the food is to make sure the containers are clean.
+The most vital thing you should do when storing food is to make sure the containers are clean.
 Refrigerating chicken in contaminated containers is the fastest way to get it spoiled.

 Furthermore, you should make sure the containers are sealed well, so unwanted pathogens wouldn’t have a way to get in.